Previous dayMarch 27, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-On March 27, 2026 at 18:52 UTC, a magnitude 3.3 earthquake struck 68 km SE of Unalaska, Alaska.
-The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
+A magnitude 3.3 earthquake was recorded 68 km SE of Unalaska, Alaska on March 27, 2026 at 18:52 UTC.
+At a depth of 35.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 53.413°N, -165.846°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 53.413°, -165.846°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27